ocaml/platform-blog/assemblage-intro.md

 +--BODY--

-One the main source of concerns for both new and experimented users of OCaml are related to the build system: there are many tools that one has to master to start a fresh project, all working at different levels with a non-empty overlap and with under-specified interactions.
+One the main source of concerns for both new and experimented users of OCaml are related to the build system: there is many tools that one has to master to start a fresh project, all working at different levels with a non-empty overlap and with under-specified interactions.
-In this post, I will try to light that mysterious and dark corner of the OCaml ecosystem and propose a strategy to improve the currently confusing state of affairs.
+In this post, I will try to shed light on that mysterious and dark corner of the OCaml ecosystem and propose a strategy to improve the currently confusing state of affairs.

-### Language features: Staying Safe is not an easy job
+## Language features: Staying Safe is not an easy job

-The first level if complexity with building OCaml projects lies in its
+The first level of complexity in building OCaml projects lies OCaml's
 strengths: OCaml is compiled, safe and strongly typed language.
 Because of that, the OCaml compiler has to keep track very precisely of the dependencies between the logical components of a